cochaviz/bottle-agent/README.md

-# bottle-agent
+# bottle-warden

-`bottle-agent` is the orchestration and monitoring layer that sits on top of a [`bottle`](https://github.com/cochaviz/bottle) deployment.
+`bottle-warden` is the orchestration and monitoring layer that sits on top of a [`bottle`](https://github.com/cochaviz/bottle) deployment.
 It keeps a ledger of analyses, submits runs to the bottle daemon, watches Suricata logs for C2 activity, and optionally ingests new samples from MalwareBazaar.
 Use it when you need to keep long-running sandboxes alive, automatically requeue samples, and collect forensic data without babysitting the bottle daemon.

-> Note that the `bottle-agent` more of an experiment than a production-ready tool.
+> Note that the `bottle-warden` more of an experiment than a production-ready tool.
 Most of this code base is generated and thus not perfectly vetted.
 I have plans to rewrite it in Elixir for easy scalability and reliability.

 ## Capabilities

-- **REST API + CLI client** – submit, list, update, delete, and batch analyses through `/analyses` endpoints or the bundled `bottle-agent client` subcommand.
+- **REST API + CLI client** – submit, list, update, delete, and batch analyses through `/analyses` endpoints or the bundled `bottle-warden client` subcommand.
 - **Ledger-driven orchestration** – JSON-lines ledger tracks desired state;
   orchestrator reconciles it against the running bottle daemon so analyses survive restarts.